 The Origin Myths

 Coffee has Kaldi.
-Cacao has the gods.
+Chocolate has the gods.
 In Mayan mythology, the Plumed Serpent gave cacao to humans after the gods discovered it in a mountain.
-Similarly, in Aztec mythology, Quetzalcoatl gave it to humans after he too found it in a mountain.
+Meanwhile, in Aztec mythology, it was Quetzalcoatl who gave it to humans after finding it in a mountain.

-The Museu de la Xocolata in Barcelona records another variation of the Aztec myth, however, in which a princess’ husband charged her with protecting his land and treasure while away.
-When his enemies came, they beat the princess but she still wouldn’t reveal where his treasure was hidden.
-Quetzalcoatl saw this and turned her blood into the cacao tree, and that’s why the fruit is bitter, as “strong as virtue”, and reddish like blood.
+There are variations on these myths, however.
+The Museu de la Xocolata in Barcelona records the story of a princess whose husband charged her with protecting his land and treasure while away.
+When his enemies came, they beat her but she still wouldn’t reveal where his treasure was hidden.
+Quetzalcoatl saw this and turned her blood into the cacao tree, and that, they say, is why the fruit is bitter, as “strong as virtue”, and reddish like blood.

 SEE ALSO: A Brief History of Coffee Consumption